 Step 10: Setup shipping

-Shipping and delivery are an important part of any businesses that selling food.
-By putting thought into each of these elements, you can create a shipping strategy that ensures that your customers receive their orders in a timely manner, and that you can handle your shipping and delivery needs efficiently.
+Shipping and delivery are an important part of any food business.
+By putting thought into each of these elements, you can create a shipping strategy that ensures that your customers receive their orders in a timely manner and that you can handle your shipping and delivery needs efficiently.

 Setup delivery zones